data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/drive.md

       or move the photos locally and use the date the image was taken (created) set as the modification date.

+   --drive-token
+      OAuth Access Token as a JSON blob.

+   --drive-service-account-file
+      Service Account Credentials JSON file path.

+      Leave blank normally.
+      Needed only if you want use SA instead of interactive login.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --drive-team-drive
+      ID of the Shared Drive (Team Drive).

+   --drive-skip-checksum-gphotos
+      Skip MD5 checksum on Google photos and videos only.

+      Use this if you get checksum errors when transferring Google photos or videos.

+      Setting this flag will cause Google photos and videos to return a blank MD5 checksum.

+      Google photos are identified by being in the "photos" space.

+      Corrupted checksums are caused by Google modifying the image/video but not updating the checksum.

    --drive-server-side-across-configs
       Allow server-side operations (e.g. copy) to work across different drive configs.